One-shot Federated Learning without Server-side Training: Related Work

 \section{Related Work}

 \textbf{Federated Learning.} FL is a new machine learning setting under privacy protection, first proposed in~\cite{konevcny2016federated} and~\cite{McMahanMRHA17}.
 FedAvg~\cite{McMahanMRHA17} is the most basic and widely used FL method.
 There are several attempts to improve FedAvg to adapt to the Non-IID local datasets.
 As one of the earliest variants of FedAvg, FedProx~\cite{conf/mlsys/LiSZSTS20} introduces a dynamic regularization term in the client loss, so that each local model would be closer to the global model.
-Recent work FedDyn~\cite{acar2021federated} also proposes a dynamic regularization method to handle the problem that the minima of the local empirical loss are inconsistent with those of the global empirical loss.
-There are some other works that have proposed improved methods for Non-IID settings.
+Recent work FedDyn~\cite{acar2021federated} also proposes a dynamic regularization method to handle the problem that the minima of the local empirical loss are inconsistent with those of the global empirical loss. {FedBN~\cite{li2021fedbn} discards the aggregation of BN layers when doing federated averaging, and achieves better performance in cross domain datasets.} There are some other works that have proposed improved methods for Non-IID settings.
 SCAFFOLD~\cite{karimireddy2020scaffold} uses control variates to reduce client drift.
 From the optimization perspective,~\cite{reddi2020adaptive} applies momentum on the server aggregation stage and proposes FL versions of AdaGrad, Adam, and Yogi.
-Based on the Non-IID setting, FedNova~\cite{wang2020tackling} aims to solve the heterogeneous local progress problem, where each client has heterogeneous local updates, by normalizing the local models according to the local updates before averaging.
-It is worth mentioning that, recently FedMIX~\cite{yoonfedmix} proposes to share the averaged local data among clients; and discusses the privacy risks from the averaged local data.
+Based on the Non-IID setting, FedNova~\cite{wang2020tackling} aims to solve the heterogeneous local progress problem, where each client has heterogeneous local updates, by normalizing the local models according to the local updates before averaging. {FedGen~\cite{zhu2021data} uses the local models and local category distributions uploaded from the clients to train a generator, $G(\cdot)$.
+Then the server sends $G$ to the clients, where additional data features $z \sim G(\cdot |y)$ are generated for improving local training.} It is worth mentioning that, recently FedMIX~\cite{yoonfedmix} proposes to share the averaged local data among clients; and discusses the privacy risks from the averaged local data.
 In our work, we will collect the projection matrix from each client, which can be understood as a kind of auxiliary information of the local data.

 Some works~\cite{mohri2019agnostic,li2019fair,hu2020fedmgda+} propose to study fair aggregation techniques.
 They aim to optimize the weighting coefficients to make the aggregation step be with more fairness.
 FedMGDA+~\cite{hu2020fedmgda+} also handles FL from the multi-objective optimization perspective, but it is different from the proposed MA-Echo because we construct a new optimization objective according to our motivation instead of the straightforward optimization goal used in~\cite{hu2020fedmgda+}.
 In addition, there are some methods that do not use model averaging.
 FedDF~\cite{lin2020ensemble} combines FL with Knowledge Distillation~\cite{hinton2015distilling} and trains the global model with some extra data or pseudo samples on the server.
 MOON~\cite{li2021model} uses Contrastive Learning~\cite{chen2020simple} in the clients to improve the local training of each parties.
 FedMA~\cite{WangYSPK20} and OT~\cite{singh2020model} perform neuron matching to improve the global model.